hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 # Summary
 [summary]: #summary

-Grid Identity is a role-based access control system for managing permissions within Grid and specifically within smart contracts.
+Grid Pike v2 is a role-based access control system for managing permissions within Grid and specifically within smart contracts.
 Agents, which are identified by their cryptographic public keys, are provided with permissions to act on behalf of organizations.
-Grid Identity is an evolution of the Pike identity system used in Grid and Sawtooth.
+Grid Pike v2 is an evolution of the Pike v1 identity system used in Grid and Sawtooth.

 # Motivation
 [motivation]: #motivation

-Pike, the existing identity system, lacks a few key features which are necessary to fully capture delegation of permissions desired in more complex systems (such as the upcoming Grid Purchase Order capability).
+Pike v1, the existing identity system, lacks a few key features which are necessary to fully capture delegation of permissions desired in more complex systems (such as the upcoming Grid Purchase Order capability).
 The desired capabilities are:

   - Organizations should have the ability to define organization-specific roles which are constructed from the permissions hard-coded into smart contracts.